 Event and meeting services and special events

-There are a number of campus facilities that are frequently available for rental or the hosting of university special events, namely the Darr Agricultural Center, the Plaster Student Union, the Kentwood Hall Crystal Room, the Brick City Galleries, and the Plaster Free Enterprise Center.
+There are a number of campus facilities that are frequently available for rental or the hosting of university special events, namely the Darr Agricultural Center, the Plaster Student Union, the Kentwood Hall Crystal Room, the Brick City Galleries, the Carolla Arts Exhibition Center, and the Plaster Free Enterprise Center.
 Groups and organizations that reserve university facilities for special events through Event and Meeting Services may request that the event catering include the service of beer and wine (no spirits).
 Such catering may only be performed by the university’s dining services provider.
 Requests for alcoholic beverage service will only be considered when access to the event is limited and can be carefully monitored for compliance with alcohol beverage laws and ordinances.

 JQH Arena (non-sporting events)

 The university’s contracted food and beverage vendor for JQH Arena shall have the opportunity to sell beer, wine, and spirits to the general public, subject to all applicable laws and regulations.